On Bi-R-Diagonal Pairs of Operators: Preliminaries and Notation

 whenever $\tau\leq\lambda$, while taking the zero value otherwise. \end{definition} The connection between the bi-non-crossing M{\"o}bius function and the M{\"o}bius function on the lattice of non-crossing partitions $\mu_{\NC}$ is given by the formula

-for all $\tau\leq\lambda\in\BNC(\chi)$ and hence $\mu_{\BNC}$ inherits many of the multiplicative properties of $\mu_{\NC}$ (see \cite[Section 3]{cnstwofaced}).
+for all $\tau\leq\lambda\in\BNC(\chi)$ and hence $\mu_{\BNC}$ inherits many of the multiplicative properties of $\mu_{\NC}$ (see \cite[Section 3]{CNS2015-2}).

-The \emph{Catalan numbers} ${\{C_n\}}_{n\in\N}$ form a sequence of positive integers one of whose many equivalent definitions concerns the equality of the $n$-th Catalan number with the number of non-crossing partitions on a set of $n$-elements (and, as a result, with the number of bi-non-crossing partitions with respect to any map $\chi\in {\{l,r\}}^n$).
+The \emph{Catalan numbers} ${\{C_n\}}_{n\in\N}$ form a sequence of positive integers frequently used in the field of combinatorics; it is well known that the $n$-th Catalan number $C_n$ equals the number of non-crossing partitions on a set of $n$ elements and, as a result, also equals the number of bi-non-crossing partitions with respect to any map $\chi\in {\{l,r\}}^n$ (see \cite[Proposition 9.4]{nicaspeicher}).
 This sequence will come up when we make reference to the joint $*$-distribution of bi-Haar unitary pairs of operators (Corollary \ref{bihaarcum}).
 We state the following lemma tying the values of the bi-non-crossing M{\"o}bius function with the Catalan numbers.